2012-2016: Protesting the Australia-Timor-Leste

 Questions and Answers on the CMATS Treaty by Jeffrey J. Smith, January 2006 (PDF)

-Australia notified treaty bodies in March 2002 that it was withdrawing from legal mechanisms for settling maritime boundary disputes (press release):
+Australia notified treaty bodies that it was unilaterally withdrawing from legal mechanisms for settling maritime boundary disputes (press release) (March 2002):

 Australian National Interest Analysis on Sunrise International Unitization Agreement (March 2003)

 Parliamentary media release on CMATS inquiry (8 February 2007)